krisjuune/culture-data/README.md

 org_data.m

 Function to calculate corrected Chl values, log_Chl, and to produce a half empty data matrix, containing the times of easurements as the 1st column,and the corresponding Chl values as the 2nd column, and log_Chl is as the 5th column.
-The input data matrix has to be in the form as returned by the unction data_table.
+The input data matrix has to be in the form as returned by the function data_table.
 Other inputs include a string array of dates, and a row vector containing the trace metal concentrations.

 Calculations assume exponential growth of the cell number (as approximated by Chlorophyll fluorescence).

-In order to observe the growth phase of organisms, plot the 1st column of the data matrix against the 5th column.
+In order to observe the growth phase of organisms, plot the 1st column of the data matrix against the 5th column looping over the pages.

 ### Plot daily measurements

 plot_daily.m

-Script to be written but exists already in the org_data.m function (is commented out).
+Plot the daily measurements to obtain time-log(Chl) scatter and errorbar plots.

 ## Growth rates